 It’s a two-for-one deal when you set aside time to visit Po Lin Monastery on Lantau Island.
 Once the city noise has worn upon you, Po Lin Monastery makes for a great escape from the bustle of the city—if not necessarily from the crowds of tourists.

 Set among greenery that spills into the sea outside of Ngong Ping Village, the monastery isn’t just a pretty face.
 Po Lin Monastery is an active place of worship.
-The temple complex attracts the devout from far wide to pay respects and present offerings.
+The Buddhist temple complex attracts the devout from far and wide to pay respects and present offerings.

 Po Lin Monastery dwells in the shadow of another must-see: Tian Tan Buddha (Big Buddha).
-And while it’s hardly a monument preserved from antiquity (it’s just over 20 years old), the Big Buddha is one Hong Kong attraction you can’t leave without checking out.
+And while it’s hardly a monument preserved from antiquity (it’s just over 20 years old!), the Big Buddha is one Hong Kong attraction you can’t leave without checking out.

-Tian Tan Buddha soars 34 meters into the sky, looking to the north towards the mainland.
+Tian Tan Buddha soars 34 meters into the sky, looking north towards the mainland.
 To slide into the shadows of the Big Buddha, you’ll need to power up 268 steps.
 The views of the sea and the surrounding mountains alone are worthy of the strain!

 Re-live your childhood at Hong Kong Disneyland